mholetzko/annotate_runs/README.md

   error: 'This is an error'
 ```

-Doing so, you will the following output of your run.
-Keep in mind, that the heading is equal to your step name.
+Doing so, you will get the following output of your run.
+Keep in mind, that the heading of each annotation is equal to your step name.
 ![example step output](./assets/action_output.png)